godot-dimensions/g4mf/README.md

 Good 4D Model Format, or G4MF for short, is a JSON-based 4D-focused multi-dimensional model format inspired by Khronos's [glTF™](https://github.com/KhronosGroup/glTF), allowing for transmission, interchange, and interoperability of higher dimensional content between applications.

 G4MF files can come in the following types:
 - `.g4tf` stands for "Good 4D model Text File".
-It includes the JSON data in a purely text-based UTF-8 format, with binary blobs encoded as Base64 inside of a string.
+It includes the JSON data in a purely text-based UTF-8 format, with binary blobs encoded as Base64 inside of a string, or stored as external files.
 Valid G4TF files do not contain BOMs or carriage returns.
 - `.g4b` stands for "Good 4D model Binary".
 It densely packs the binary data for size efficiency, at the cost of making it harder to inspect in a text editor.

 Read the specification here: [Good 4D Model Format (G4MF) Specification](specification/specification.md).